ehcloninger/ericcloninger.com/_posts/2020-11-29-pandemic-projects.md

 title: "Pandemic Projects"
 ---

-As you might've figured out [from the other posts](/archives.html#h-2020), my pandemic projects for 2020 have pretty much been the following...
+My pandemic projects for 2020/2021 have pretty much been the following...

 <!--more-->